LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 reading 256 individual tiles.

-Loading a tile of this size as float32 data still fits comfortably into usual L3 CPU caches (~1MB), and thus enables efficient processing.
+Loading a tile of this size as float32 data still fits comfortably into usual L3 CPU caches (~1MB per core), and thus enables efficient processing.
 As a comparison, a whole :code:`(1860, 2048)` frame is about 15MB large, and accessing it repeatedly means having to load data from the slower main memory.